Andrew Comrie-Picard: Featured Vehicles

 Comrie-Picard competed in the two-wheel drive (2WD) category for the 2011 season after having previously competed in all-wheel drive (AWD) vehicles.
 He drove a manufacturer-backed 2011 Scion xD in selected Rally America events, and a Mark IV Toyota Supra to second place in the Modern division at Targa Newfoundland after coming in sixth in the same car in 2010.
 He competed in the Baja 1000 desert race in 2011 and 2013 in a Class 10 Baja Challenge buggy for BFGoodrich; he and his team won the race in 2013.
 In 2012 and 2013, he continued to drive for Scion in Rally America competitions, where he finished 2nd in the 2WD category championship in both seasons.
 He also competed in the 2012 and 2013 Pikes Peak International Hillclimb with a version of the Scion xD.

 Coming off of the successful 3-year development program with the Scion Rally Team, in January 2014, he switched to Ford Racing and Team O'Neil, driving a Ford Fiesta ST developed by Team O'Neil and M-Sport to compete in the 2014 Rally America 2WD Championship.
 He secured the 2014 Rally America 2WD Championship with two races remaining, and in the 2014 season earned five firsts, two seconds, and a third.
 He also secured seventeen consecutive podiums from 2012 to 2014 and put a second car on the overall national podium, making it the second time in the decade that a racer put a second car on the Rally America overall national podium.

 In July 2017, he returned to the American Rally Association Series, racing in the New England Forest Rally for the debut of the Ford Focus RS developed by Team O'Neil.
-The new car, which had competed for the first time at the Mount Washington Hill Climb, placed first in Production4WD class and fourth overall.
+The new car, which had competed for the first time at the Mount Washington Hill Climb, placed first in the Production4WD class and fourth overall.